 - Legal and Reporting Obligations: Understand our legal responsibilities and reporting requirements.

-These best practices can help your school become more cyber resilient.
-Just remember that it’s not just about technology but also about building a culture of vigilance and responsibility.
+These best practices can help schools in Brisbane, Townsville, and across Queensland become more cyber resilient.
+Remember, it’s not just about implementing the right technology but also about fostering a culture of vigilance and shared responsibility among staff and students.

 Cyber Security Training for Education Sector Leaders